XOJ-Team/Playground/README.md

 # Introduction
-This is the repo of XOJ's online editor based on a forked version of [Monaco](https://github.com/microsoft/monaco-editor).
+This is the repo of XOJ's online editor, which consists an extension for VSC and a modified VSC for web.

-# TODO
+# To-do

-TBD
+* VS code extension

+  - [ ] Connect to OJ backend and retrieve problem (description, sample input/output, etc)
+  - [ ] Connect to OJ backend for code submission and execution
+  - [ ] Problem information display (AC rate, total submission, etc.)
+  - [ ] Desktop VS code activation
+* Modified version of VS code web
+  - [ ] User authentication
+  - [ ] User preference storage

 # Getting Started
 TBD